1Password/vault-plugin-secrets-onepassword/CONTRIBUTING.md

 ### Sign commits `gpg`

-Follow the steps below to set up commit signing with `gpg`:
+Follow the steps below to set up commit signing with `gpg`

 1. Generate a GPG key
 2. Add the GPG key to your GitHub account